Skip to main content

 About

-Vertical Kingdom is a single player strategy game.
+Vertical Kingdom is a single player survival city builder game.
 It was developed by Farlight Games Industry and was released on April 15, 2024.
-It received mostly positive reviews from players.
+It received positive reviews from players.

 Vertical Kingdom is set in a world devastated by a war that lasted for an entire generation.
 The once great Empire is in shambles and it's up to the Great Architect to rebuild toward its former glory brick by brick.
 Travel the land, embark on randomized, roguelite-style expeditions, and build new cities with a fresh card-based building system combined with an intricate resource economy.
 Rebuild…